wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Gideon_** : Really?
 Well this was your idea in the first place, so here... you deal with it.
 I've got a loan shark called Big George who needs calming down.

-- He shoves the phone and the fax into Candice's hands and storms off
+- He shoves the phone and the fax into Candice's hands and storms off through curtains
 - Candice makes a phone call

 **_Candice_** : Hiya, is that Diane?
 It's Candice...
 Listen babes, I need you to do that thing again.
 Yeah, as soon as possible.
 Quick as you can.
 ASAP.

+- Candice leaves through curtains

 ---